What is a Cartel?

 Further Reading on Cartels

-– The Cartel in Lacan’s School by Philippe Lacadée
+- The Cartel in the World, by Jacques-Alain Miller

-- Elaboration on Some Points Drawn from Frank Rollier's "Le Cartel.
-A l'Envers de la Segregation"
+- Some Points and Ideas Drawn from Frank Rollier’s "Le Cartel.
+A l’Envers de la Segregation", by Rik Loose